junxit/us-congress-bills-116/bill.md

       - **(i)** the needs of individuals returning to the community after conviction or incarceration, and the barriers such individuals face; and
       - **(ii)** the needs of the families and communities to which such individuals are returning; and
     - **(C)** use the information gathered pursuant to subparagraph (B) to determine the reentry services to be provided by the community reentry center;
-  - **(2)** identify the correctional institutions from which individuals who are released from incarceration are likely to reenter the community served by the community reentry center, and a plan, if any, to provide transportation for such released individuals to the community reentry center, the individual’s residence, or to a location where the individual is ordered by a court to report;
+  - **(2)** identify the correctional institutions from which individuals who are released from incarceration are likely to reenter the community served by the community reentry center, and develop a plan, if feasible, to provide transportation for such released individuals to the community reentry center, to the individual’s residence, or to a location where the individual is ordered by a court to report;
   - **(3)** demonstrate a plan to provide accessible notice of the location of the reentry intake and coordination center and the services that it will provide (either directly or on a referral basis), including, where feasible, within and outside of correctional institutions identified under paragraph (1);
   - **(4)** demonstrate a plan to provide intake and reentry needs assessment that is trauma-informed and gender-responsive after an individual is released from a correctional institution, or, in the case of an individual who is convicted of an offense and not sentenced to a term of imprisonment, after such conviction, and where feasible, before release, to ensure that the individuals served by the center are referred to appropriate reentry services based on the individual’s needs immediately upon release from a correctional institution or after conviction, and continuously thereafter as needed;
   - **(5)** demonstrate a plan to provide the reentry services identified in paragraph (1)(C);
-  - **(6)** demonstrate a plan to continue to provide services (including through referral) for individuals served by the center who move to a different geographic area to ensure appropriate case management, case planning, and access to continuous or new services where necessary and based on consistent reevaluation of needs; and
+  - **(6)** demonstrate a plan to continue to provide services (including through referral) for individuals served by the center who move to a different geographic area to ensure appropriate case management, case planning, and access to continuous or new services, where necessary, and based on consistent reevaluation of needs; and
   - **(7)** identify specific methods that the community reentry center will employ to achieve performance objectives among the individuals served by the center, including—
     - **(A)** increased access to and participation in reentry services;
     - **(B)** reduction in recidivism rates;